GLOBAL MARKETS-ECB prepares some sub-zero relief for wilting Europe

 Spot gold slipped 0.2% to $1,423.09 an ounce, short of last week’s peak of $1,452.60.

-Additional reporting by Saikat Chatterjee in London and Swati Pandey in Sydney; Editing by Jon Boyle
+Additional reporting by Saikat Chatterjee in London and Swati Pandey in Sydney; editing by Jon Boyle, Larry King